 - Financial capacity to pay expenses to operate or sustain the assets, such as taxes (including sales and use, transfer, and VAT), insurance, registration, and other expenses;

-- The human resource capacity to sustain the Compact objectives; and
+- The technical and human resource capacity to effectively use the asset and sustain the Compact objectives;

 - Procedures in place to ensure the proper use of assets.

 The Accountable Entity (or its Procurement Agent) shall verify the eligibility of any potential recipient of Program Assets prior to transfer of any assets to that recipient.

 The Accountable Entity may propose to grant all or a portion of the Program Assets to any of the following entities (in no particular order):

 - A Government entity, such as an Implementing Entity;

 - A non-governmental organization;